amarce/kolla-ansible/distribute-kolla-secrets.md

 /etc/kolla/config/secrets/nova/gitlab_key.pub
 ```

-After running `kolla-ansible bootstrap-servers` the file will be available on
+After running any of the above commands the file will be available on all hosts
-all hosts in the `nova` group as:
+in the `nova` group as:

 ```text
 /etc/kolla/secrets/nova/gitlab_key.pub
 ```

-## Integration with bootstrap-servers
+## Integration with kolla-ansible

 No additional commands are required.
-When `bootstrap-servers` runs it now calls
+When the listed commands run they now call
 an additional role that performs the distribution.
 The destination directory is
 created with `0700` permissions and files default to `0644`.
 More restrictive
 source permissions such as `0600` are preserved.
+The distribution may also be
+triggered manually using `kolla-ansible distribute-secrets`.

 Empty directories are skipped with a debug message and directories that do not
 exist are silently ignored.
 The tasks are idempotent and safe to run multiple